sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 -----------
 `./gnmi_cli -insecure -logtostderr -address 127.0.0.1:8080 -query_type o -q /openconfig-acl:acl/ -v 0 -target YANG`

-##### 3.2.2.4 REST server
+##### 3.2.2.4 REST Server

-The management REST server will be implemented as a Go HTTP server.
-It supports below operations:
+The management REST server is a HTTP server implemented in Go language.
+It supports following operations:

 * RESTCONF APIs for YANG data
 * REST APIs for manual OpenAPI definitions

 ###### 3.2.2.4.1 Transport options

-REST Servers supports only HTTPS transport and listens on default port 443. server port can be changed through a an entry in ConfigDB REST_SERVER table.
+REST server supports only HTTPS transport and listens on default port 443.
+Server port can be changed through an entry in CONFIG_DB REST_SERVER table.
 Details are in [DB Schema](#3_2_2_4_14-db-schema) section.

-HTTPS certificates are managed similar to that of existing gNMI Telemetry program. server key, certificate and CA certificate are maintained in ConfigDB DEVICE_METATDATA table.
-Same certificate will be used by both gNMI Telemetry and REST server.
+HTTPS certificates are managed similar to that of existing gNMI Telemetry program.
+Server key, certificate and CA certificate file paths are configured in CONFIG_DB DEVICE_METATDATA table entry.
+Same certificate is used by both gNMI Telemetry and REST server.

 ###### 3.2.2.4.2 Translib linking

 REST server will statically link with Translib.
-Each REST request will invoke Translib APIs which will invoke appropriate App module.
+For each REST request, the server invokes Translib API which then invokes appropriate App module to process the request.
 Below is the mapping of HTTP operations to Translib APIs:

  HTTP Method | Translib API     | Request data  | Response data
 -------------|------------------|---------------|---------------